jalenng/2021-spring-cs160-team-paladins/frontend/README.md

 Creates a distributable build of the whole app.

 ### `npm run test`
-Starts the React development environemtn and Spection to test the Electron app.
+Starts the React development environment and Spectron to test the Electron app.

 ## Helper/advanced commands
 **Normally, you won't need to call these commands.**